-Malmö Art Academy offers a four-year doctoral program (240 credits) for professional artists and curators that gives a Degree of Doctor.
-The education is the first of its kind in Sweden and the country's first Doctors in fine arts graduated from Malmö Art Academy, Lund University, in 2006.
+Malmö Art Academy offers a four-year doctoral program for professional artists and curators.
+The education is the first of its kind in Sweden and the country's first doctors in fine arts graduated from Malmö Art Academy, Lund University, in 2006.

 The study programme is experimental and highly individualised, focusing on identifying, understanding and developing artistic thinking as a specialised field of knowledge production.
 The studies are based on the artistic knowledge and the artistic work and the focus is on the individual artistic work and research.